rafatuita/dashboard_wiki/Accessing-Dashboard---1.7.X-and-above.md

 kubernetes-dashboard   10.100.124.90   <nodes>       80:30784/TCP,443:31707/TCP   21h
 ```

 Dashboard has been exposed on ports `30784 (HTTP)` and `31707 (HTTPS)`.
 Now you can access it from your browser at: `http://<master-ip>:30784` or `https://<master-ip>:31707`. `master-ip` can be found by executing `kubectl cluster-info`.
-Usually it is either `127.0.0.1` or IP of your machine, assuming that you cluster is running directly on the machine, on which these commands are executed.
+Usually it is either `127.0.0.1` or IP of your machine, assuming that your cluster is running directly on the machine, on which these commands are executed.

 In case you are trying to expose Dashboard using NodePort on a multi-node cluster, then you have to find out IP of the node on which Dashboard is running to access it.
 Instead of accessing `http(s)://<master-ip>:<nodePort>` you should access `http(s)://<node-ip>:<nodePort>`.